The First International Conference on AI Principles in Advanced Networks and Future Communications

 - The length is 6 pages of text (including figures and references) in the standard IEEE two-column format above, with the possibility of 2 extra pages.

-Upload your camera-ready here: DTR Society Press (link will be available once the review process concludes)
+Upload your camera-ready here: DTR Society Press:

 - Registration